FARI-brussels/TE-technical-documentation/docs/processes.rst

 2. If you plug the SBC to a new socket (that has no smart plug yet), you need to plug a new smart plug the the socket and add it the the test and experience center room and the demo group in the shelly app.
 3. Clone the `TE-Scripts repository <https://github.com/FARI-brussels/TE-Scripts>`_ in the documents.
 4. Create a new script ``name_of_the_demo.sh`` in the ``individual_demos`` folder of the `TE-Scripts repository <https://github.com/FARI-brussels/TE-Scripts>`_
-   THere is the minimal content of this script:
+   Here is the minimal content of this script:
 .. code-block:: bash

     DEMO_ID="CMS_ID"
     WELCOME_SCREEN_DIR="/home/fari/Documents/Welcome-Screen"
     WELCOME_SCREEN_REPO="https://github.com/FARI-brussels/welcome-screen"